2025 Cobb County Special Election

 Smyrna Community Center: 1250 Powder Springs St. SE - Smyrna, GA 30080

-*Dropboxes are available at both locations
+Dropboxes are available at all locations

 To vote in person you must show one of 6 types of Photo ID